emb-riscv/specs-markdown/improvements-upon-privileged.md

-Mapping system registers in the memory space is perfectly possible, and the RISC-V privileged specs even mandates for some registers like the `mtime` and `mtimecmp`, to be memory mapped.
+Mapping system registers in the memory space is perfectly possible, and the RISC-V privileged specs even mandates for some registers like the `mtime` and `mtimecmp`, not to mention the PLIC, to be memory mapped.

 However, from a technical point of view, for virtual memory systems, accessing system registers from code running in user mode requires 'punching' some holes into the virtual memory space to reach the special memory mapped registers, which adds some complexity.
+But, since the specs require this mechanism for `mtime` and `mtimecmp`, it no longer matters if there are two or more such memory mapped registers.

 Fortunately, microcontrollers running without a MMU do not have this problem, accessing any memory mapped registers is usual, and the cost of doing so is